PatilShreyas/EasyUpiPayment-Android/docs/README.md

 - This library is based on Android Intent based operations.
 - Whenever payment is initiated, it simply sends the `Intent` to the UPI apps installed on device.
 - When transaction is done, response is returned from library.
+- Payment will be only processed when payee is having a **valid merchant account of UPI**.
+Otherwise, payment won't be successful.
+This _won't work for general UPI payee user_.

 ## Flow